brodev3/antidetect/README.md

 > This section I plan to regularly add and improve the application for users (if there will be any)...
 >

-The aim of my project, the "Anti-Detect browser," is to empower users with the ability to create and manage multiple virtual browser profiles, ensuring their anonymity and privacy online.
-Through the "Anti-Detect Browser," users gain the following capabilities:
+The aim of my project, the "Antidetect browser," is to empower users with the ability to create and manage multiple virtual browser profiles, ensuring their anonymity and privacy online.
+Through the "Antidetect browser," users gain the following capabilities:

 - **Creating Custom Browser Profiles**: Users can craft browser profiles tailored to their specific needs, with unique configurations and settings.
 - **Proxy Integration**: Each profile supports the integration of proxy servers, enabling anonymous connections to the Internet.